HuskySlava/firebase-push-test/go/README.md

   ]
 }
 ```
-* serviceAccountName: Path to your Firebase private key file.
+* serviceAccountName: Name of your Firebase private key file (Should be placed in the bin folder).
 * FCMToken: Target device registration token.

 ## Build & Run